flyingmachine/nanoc-blog/content/people/buddy-system.md

 ---

-# The Buddy System
+# Buddy Systems at Work

-My time at [Reify Health](https://www.reifyhealth.com/) was one of the highlights of my career.
+One of my work mottos is "support the hell out of each other": helping your friends grow and succeed is far more rewarding than chasing after the next gold star for yourself.
+While I was at [Reify Health](https://www.reifyhealth.com/) I was lucky enough to work with other devs who had a similar ethos.
+There were no rock stars, and everyone looked out for each other.
+I'm happy to have gotten to work somewhere where I made real, honest-to-god friends :)

+During my final weeks there I collaborated with my coworkers on an experimental framework for supporting each other in a formal way.
+This framework would allow us to explore a possible method for coworkers to be there for each other in a more meaningful way while maintaining boundaries.
+This seemed particularly valuable in Reify's mostly-remote environment.
+With their permission, I'm sharing the initial framework proposal below.

+Some of you reading this might be uncomfortable with the ideas outlined below - and that's totally ok!
+A key part of the framework is _you don't have to buy into it_.
+But I think it speaks volumes about the level of trust and mutual good feeling among the team that almost everyone was excited about it (but not everyone was, and everyone was able to respect that we're all different and prefer different ways of interacting).
+New hires were especially excited because they felt like it would help them acclimate to their new environment.
+To me, a team that is enthusiastic about these ideas is a team that I'd want to work with; it's a team that actually likes the idea of relating to each other on a real, human level, and that is all too rare.

+One topic that came up was, how is this different from just being friends?
+Is it really necessary to have a _structure_ that everyone agrees to?
+Does that bring an element of artifice into friendship?
+My thinking is that structure is a precondition for vulnerability.
+Structure tells us to be extra mindful in how we interact with each other, and it provides boundaries (like a clear time limit) to protect us from getting overwhelmed.
+This would be helpful for new hires, sure, but even in my personal life I've found that structure is much better at fostering deeper interactions than just winging it.
+Knowing that everyone is "in it" together _and_ that "it" won't last forever provides a solid foundation for trust.

+Without further ado, here it is:

 ---

+## The Buddy System

-This here doc outlines a proposal for a buddy system.
-The main idea behind the buddy system is for us to support each other by regularly spending time chatting with each other about things beyond whatever PT story is at hand.
+This doc outlines a proposal for a buddy system.
+The main idea behind the buddy system is for us to support each other by regularly spending time chatting with each other about things beyond whatever story is at hand.
 Exactly what that looks like will be up to you; this doc includes suggestions for how to have rewarding conversations.
 First, here are some ground rules:

 ## Ground Rules